duncand/Darren-Duncan-IS27-full-stack-competition-REQ97670/docs/Local.md

-# BCSD - Local Deployment
+# BCSD - Local Deployment and Testing

 This document consists of multiple parts; for a directory to all of the parts, see [Overview](../README.md).

 This part of the document explains how to install and run BCSD on a local developer machine, which is also a basis that they can develop it further.

+It also talks about how to run the automated tests locally.

 These instructions assume a modern UNIX-like shell environment, like one would have with a modern Linux or Apple MacOS system.
 If you are using a